wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/06-block-supports-and-styles.md

 # Block supports and Block styles

-One of the benefits of building blocks is the ability to allow users to control the block's appearance and behavior.
+One of the benefits of building blocks is the ability to control the block's appearance on a per block level.

 To do this, you can use something called block supports, as well as define the block's styles.